Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Scientific name: Accipiter cooperii

-Residents year-round in most of Louisiana, Cooper’s Hawks are found not just in woodlands, but in many suburban neighborhoods as well, feasting on the smaller birds visiting household bird feeders.
+Cooper’s Hawks are year-round residents in most of Louisiana, although along the Gulf they may mostly be seen during the winter months.
+Cooper’s Hawks are found not just in woodlands, but in many suburban neighborhoods as well, feasting on the smaller birds visiting backyard bird feeders.

 2. Northern Harrier